Fistula Foundation: History

 The Fistula Foundation was founded in 2000 by Richard and Shaleece Haas as a volunteer organization supporting the Addis Ababa Fistula Hospital in Ethiopia.
 In 2009, the organization expanded to a global scope.
 Its first partner outside of Ethiopia was Denis Mukwege in the Democratic Republic of the Congo.

 In 2014, according to a paper written by Fistula Foundation staff, the foundation launched a Fistula Treatment Network (formally called Action on Fistula) in Kenya, an effort to increase access to free fistula surgery for women.
 The network collaborated with community serving organizations to reach out to prospective patients and link them to healthcare providers who could provide the surgery at no cost.
 The initiative partnered with the International Federation of Gynaecology and Obstetrics to train healthcare providers in treating fistula.
 The initiative also developed programs to help patients reintegrate into society after surgery, such as follow-up visits, support groups, and vocational training.
 Between 2014 and 2020, 5,720 patients with fistula were treated with surgeries for free.
 Astellas Pharma EMEA provided seed funding for the program.

 In 2017, the Fistula Foundation launched a second Fistula Treatment Network in Zambia.
 Between 2017 and 2023, at least 1,439 women underwent treatment, of which 88% had successful outcomes (on discharge from hospital, the fistula was closed with no urinary incontinence).

+In 2025, the Fistula Foundation, along with the Federal Ministry of Health and Social Welfare, opened the Fistula Foundation Treatment Network in Nigeria.
+The goal of the FFTN is to expand access to free surgeries and rehabilitation to women affected by obstetric fistula.